sharma2009/SimpleStockMarketTest/README.md

-# Neha Sharma test solution for :- JP Morgan - Super Simple Stock Market
+# Test solution for :- JP Morgan - Super Simple Stock Market

 #### How to get it started :) ####:
 1. Open the command prompt/terminal